 Industrial workplace safety tips for 2021

-According to the 2020 Liberty Mutual Workplace Safety Index, disabling workplace injuries cost U.S. businesses more than $59 billion every year.
-And the top 10 causes of workplace injuries cost U.S. businesses over $1 billion per week.
+According to the 2020 Liberty Mutual Workplace Safety Index, disabling workplace injuries cost U.S. businesses more than $59 billion every year and the top 10 causes of workplace injuries cost U.S. businesses over $1 billion per week.
 On top of these costs, it’s essential to maintain a happy and healthy workforce to maximize production levels and attract and retain the best workers.

-Here are some important workplace safety tips for 2021 that can help your organization exceed regulatory compliance, maximize production, and see continual improvements.
+Here are some important industrial workplace safety tips for 2021 that can help your organization exceed regulatory compliance, maximize production, and see continual improvements.

 The significant safety and health issue facing companies across the world is how to deal with COVID-19 in the workplace.
 However, following the procedures laid out below will not only help your organization reduce incidents but the same diligent approach can be taken to reduce the risk of COVID-19 transmission within your site.